 We remember the perished.
-We remember the survived and their way to survival.
+We remember the survived and their path to survival.

 That’s why we offer free guided tour to follow their footsteps.